ud-xd/simple-token-checker/README.md

 Features:
-✅ Checks each token if it is valid!
+✅ Checks each token if it is valid!\n
 ✅ Checks if the token is unverified, ev or fv!
 ✅ Saves tokens in different files!